Levels (Avicii song): Composition

-"Levels" is a progressive house, EDM, and electronica song, with, according to Vulture, "enough of a nod to old-school rave music in its build to be approachable as a dance track."
+"Levels" is a progressive house, EDM, and electronica song, with, according to Vulture, "enough of a nod to old-school rave music in its build to be approachable as a dance track".
 Composed in C♯ minor with a 4/4 beat, the song is built around a motif consisting of a synth lead and a chord progression (scale degrees i-III-VII-VI) taking the form of synth stabs, mixed together using side-chaining.
 The synth lead is divided into two similar musical phrases.
-Both descend from the note C4 to E3, before repeating the latter note.
+Both descend from the note C4 to E3 before repeating the latter note.
 The first phrase briefly descends to D3 before resolving back at E3, while the second phrase descends to C3 and resolves at B2.
 This main motif starts at the third beat of bar two, while the bass and vocal motifs start at the first bar, making the motifs asynchronous.

 During the middle of the song, the motif and beat dissipate into an echo and are briefly absent.
 A gospel-inspired vocal sample is played, performing the lines "Ohhhh, sometimes, I get a good feeling, yeah / I get a feeling that I never, never, never had before..."
 The vocal sample is taken from Etta James's "Something's Got a Hold on Me", described by Billboard as "a heavenly siren's call beaming down on the masses".
 Following a brief moment consisting of melancholic strings arranged in a counterpoint, the motif and beat reappear, augmented by a whistling, rising synth line.

 Critical reception

 "Levels" received critical acclaim.
-Future Music found "Levels" interesting for its composition, considering it an example of how "... a simple part can become complex."
+Future Music found "Levels" interesting for its composition, considering it an example of how "a simple part can become complex".
 AllMusic described "Levels" as a "simple and effective EDM monster", El Correo called it a "very danceable tune that makes you enjoy it continuously", and Billboard said the single "elevate[s] Avicii from touring DJ wunderkind to formidable electronic artist".
-One criticism of "Levels" came from MK News, which praised "Levels" for the brevity of the vocals but otherwise criticized the song for being predictable Among retrospective commentary, Billboard declared "Levels" one of the greatest songs of all time, citing its composition, synth hook, vocal sample, and cultural impact, elements that Vulture also praised.
+One criticism of "Levels" came from MK News, which praised "Levels" for the brevity of the vocals but otherwise criticized the song for being predictable.
+Among retrospective commentary, Billboard declared "Levels" one of the greatest songs of all time, citing its composition, synth hook, vocal sample, and cultural impact—elements that Vulture also praised.
 Mixmag predicted that "Levels" would be remembered as Avicii's best song.

 "Levels" was nominated for Best Electro/Dance and won Best Song at the 2012 Grammis Awards.
-It was also nominated for Best Dance Recording at the 2013 Grammy Awards.
+It was also for Best Dance Recording at the 55th Annual Grammy Awards in 2013.
 Both Billboard and Hollywood Reporter ranked "Levels" the best Avicii song.
-Mixmag ranked "Levels" as the 13th best song of 2011, and Pitchfork, Gaffa, and Dancing Astronaut ranked it among best songs of the 2010s.
-Billboard ranked "Levels" as the 344th best pop song, and Rolling Stone ranked "Levels" as the 52nd greatest dance song.
+Mixmag ranked "Levels" as the 13th best song of 2011, and Pitchfork, Gaffa, and Dancing Astronaut ranked it among the best songs of the 2010s.
+Billboard ranked "Levels" as the 344th best pop song, and Rolling Stone ranked "Levels" as the 52nd greatest dance song and the 247th best song of the 21st century.